 The Racecard is a useful tool to guide you through your day at the races, with details about each race and other helpful information.
 Racecards are sold around the Racecourse.
 All our race day staff will endeavour to help you with any queries, or if unsure, will direct you to the Racecourse Office.

-It’s possible to upgrade between enclosures on the day, paying the difference in enclosure prices and in cash only on the day.
+It’s possible to upgrade between enclosures on the day, paying the difference in enclosure prices.

-Only guide dogs for the blind are permitted in the Club & Tattersalls enclosures.
+Only guide dogs for the blind are permitted in the Main Enclosure.
 Dogs are allowed in the Centre Course but must be kept on a lead at all times.

 At Stratford the norm is seven races but on occasions there can be six or eight.
 Once a year there are two pony races held after the last official race.